dikshabhati1/looking_for_job_change/README.md

 ## Overview
-This is the flask app which predicts weather a person is looking for a new job or not
+This is the flask app which predicts whether a person is looking for a new job or not

 ## Motivation
 A company which is active in Big Data and Data Science wants to hire data scientists among people who successfully pass some courses which conduct by the company.
 Many people signup for their training.
 Company wants to know which of these candidates are really wants to work for the company after training or looking for a new employment because it helps to reduce the cost and time as well as the quality of training or planning the courses and categorization of candidates.
 Information related to demographics, education, experience are in hands from candidates signup and enrollment.